eclipse-iceoryx/iceoryx/doc/design/draft/eventdriven-callbacks.md

 ### General
-The usage should be similar to the _WaitSet_ with a key difference - it should be **event driven** and not a mixture of event and state driven, depending on which event is assigned, like in the _WaitSet_.
+The usage should be similar to the _WaitSet_ with a key difference - it should be **event driven** and not a mixture of event and state driven, depending on which event is attached, like in the _WaitSet_.

 It should have the following behavior: